open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 reducing the number of samples of traces collected and sent to the backend.
 If no sampler is explicitly specified, the default is to use [AlwaysOnSampler](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#alwayson).
-The following sample shows how to change it to [ProbabilitySampler](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#probability) with sampling probability of 25%.
+The following example shows how to change it to [ProbabilitySampler](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#probability) with sampling probability of 25%.